CIS-566-Fall-2023/hw04-stylization/README.md

 Specifically, we'll be creating ***Post Process Outlines*** based on Depth and Normal buffers of our scene!

 ### To-Do:
-1. Start by sourcing custom depth and normal buffers of your scene.
-Bla bla bla.
-You should be able to reference this video for some hints on how to do this [VIDEO LINK].
+1. Start by sourcing depth and normal buffers of your scene.
-2. Watch and follow along this additional video to learn more about Unity's Custom Render Features in the Universal Render Pipeline, and implement your own very simple "Inversion" Render Feature.
+    - Unity's Universal Render Pipeline actually already provides us with the option to have a depth buffer, and so obtaining a depth buffer is a very simple/trivial process.
+    - This is not the case for a Normal Buffer/Map, and thus, you will learn how to source a custom Normal Map/Buffer through following along this tutorial: [VIDEO LINK].
+3. Render Features are awesome.
+Now that we've seen how they work with the Normal Map example, let's make a render feature that applies a Full Screen Post Process shader at some customizable point in the rendering pipeline!
+After you follow along this tutorial, you'll have a working render feature that when enabled, inverts all of the colors on the screen.
+[Link to Tutorial]
-3. Finally, create an Outline Shader (Full Screen Shader Graph) that will use the depth and normal buffers we sourced in order to draw outlines onto the screen!
+4. Finally, using everything you've learnt about Render Features, and our access to both a Depth and a Normal Buffer/Map, let's create an Outline Shader (Full Screen Shader Graph) that will use the buffers to draw appealing outlines onto the screen!
+    - Incredibly useful resources on Post Process Outlines in Unity:
+        - NedMakesGames
+        - Robin Seibold
+        - Alexander Meyes
     - Do some research into different kinds of edge detection filters, including Sobel and Robert's Cross
     - Create an interesting, ANIMATED outline effect that resembles some kind of 2D art medium.
         - E.g. Pencil Sketch/Crayons/Paint Strokes/Etc. Use your knowledge of toolbox functions to add some wobble, or warping or noise onto the lines that changes over time.
             - Here's an example of outline animation [LINK TO SONIC OUTLINE ZOOMED IN]
-    - Very useful resources on Post Process Outlines:
-        - NedMakesGames
-        - Robin Seibold
-        - Alexander Meyes
-4. (OPTIONAL) IF you're not satisfied with the look of your outlines and are looking for an extra challenge, after implementing depth/normal based post processing, you may explore non-post process techniques such as inverse hull edge rendering for outer edges to render bolder, more solid looking outlines for a different look [LINK]
+5. (OPTIONAL) IF you're not satisfied with the look of your outlines and are looking for an extra challenge, after implementing depth/normal based post processing, you may explore non-post process techniques such as inverse hull edge rendering for outer edges to render bolder, more solid looking outlines for a different look [LINK]

 ---
 ## 4. Full Screen Post Process Effect